 Alternately, it’s going to be taken as net means which are acceptable to the entire means – current arrears.

-Significance Like the debt-equity rate, it shows the proportion of long-term debts capital employed.
+Significance Like the debt-equity rate, it shows the proportion of long-term debt capital employed.
 A low rate provides security to lenders and a high rate helps operations in trading on equity.
-In the below case, the debt to Capital Employed. rate is a lower quantum than half which indicates reasonable backing by debt and acceptable security of debt.
+In the below case, the debt to Capital is Employed. rate is a lower quantum than half which indicates reasonable backing by debt and acceptable security of debt.

 Debt to Capital Employed Ratio=Total Debts /Total Assets

-A personal rate expresses the relationship of owner’s (shareholders) finances to net means and is calculated as follows
+A personal rate expresses the relationship of the owner’s (shareholders) finances to net means and is calculated as follows

 Personal Rate = Shareholders’, Finances/ Capital employed (or net means)